dddominikk/airtable-script-extender/README.md

 Airtable's Scripting app allows us to cut through a lot of red tape in the form of npm-prefixed CLI commands.

-This repo aims to make the most that luxury.
+This repo aimed to make the most that luxury.
+It's also what led to the creation of [Modulartable/Mable](https://app.gumroad.com/attentionspa), some year or so later.

+Every airtable-script-extender module was transitioned to the main Mable repository and continues being supported.
+And besides Finnicky Filtering, each and every one has been signifivantly improved since that time.
+Some of those -- and others -- are also available [via Airtable Universe](https://www.airtable.com/universe/expyg6OoteY3U8LM4/modular-scripting).
+But the main repository is the aforementioned Gumroad release.

-Ping me if you need or want to use any particular component (file) commercially and I'll give you a written permission within a day or two.
+Same licensing and condition applies. contPing me if you need/want to use any particular component (file) commercially and I'll give you a written permission within a day or two.
 Some of the included scripts might already be licensed individually.
 You should be able to recognize them, but just to be sure: if a source code starts with a sizable block of text telling you it's a free software license - it's a free software license, I promise.